What to Plant in Spring (Month by Month)

 The Problem with Planting in Spring

 The spring planting season in the desert is short.
 The generally accepted last frost date in Tucson is March 15.
-And in 4 of the past 6 years, the first 100-degree day occurred in April!
+And it’s no longer unusual for the first 100 degree day to occur in April.
+Alarmingly, in 2026, the temperature hit 100° in March, before the first day of spring.

 Spring is hot, dry, and windy.
 The UV Index soars, while the relative humidity plummets in late spring.
 And unlike other parts of the country, there are no “April showers.”
 It’s not unusual to go three months without rain in the spring.